Build Your First Chrome Extension: Step by Step

 - Submit for review — Google reviews all submissions.
 Simple extensions typically get approved within 1-3 business days.
 Extensions requesting powerful permissions like

-Common reasons for rejection include:
+Common rejection reasons:

 - Overly broad permissions — requesting access to all URLs when you only need specific ones